 After meeting my fiancé, we started to meet up every 2-3 weeks and travel to different cities/countries in Europe.
 In the 9 months we’ve been together we’ve been to 9 countries already!
 Museums, monuments, wineries, river cruises, city tours, rooftops, festivals, restaurants, performances and more are many of the things I would do in my free time.
 Typical tourist stuff right?
 At some point I hope some of these world class cities become so familiar they feel like my second/third homes.

-In Barcelona, I had friends from the last time I visited, and then I made friends with people who were living in the AIrBnB I stayed at and I also was connected to some people from California who had moved to Barcelona shortly before me.
+When I moved to Spain I had friends from the last time I visited Barcelona, and then I made friends with people who were living in the AIrBnB I stayed at and I also was connected to some people from California who had moved to Barcelona shortly before me.

 As for Prague, as I’ve said, I had my friend who’d moved there from California and her fiancé and roommate were also friends of mine.
 My waitressing job also allowed me to meet a lot of females around my age group who all spoke English (and many other languages!) so I really felt like I had a solid group of people around me that I could turn to.